 Prepare to apply

 Also, check if you qualify for a scholarship in Poland.
 There are quite a few, so it’s worth a shot to see if you can receive one of them.
 You should also check out the Studyportals Scholarship to get some help on financing your studies abroad.

 Where to apply for a Polish Master’s degree?

-To apply to a Polish programme, you need to access the university’s page and follow the steps there.
-Unlike other countries, Poland doesn’t have a certain website, where you can make a general application, which you can then send to a list of universities.
+To apply for a Polish study programme, you need to access the university’s page and follow the steps there.
+Unlike other countries, Poland doesn’t have a centralised website where you can make a general application, which you can then send to multiple universities.
 You will have to work for it, so the rewards will feel even better in the end.

 Language requirements for a Polish university application

-Seeing how the application documents for both VISA and your Master’s programme require proof of your bilinguality (I know, cool word), you should invest time and effort and ace one of the following tests:
+Seeing how the application documents for both VISA and your Master’s programme require proof of your English language proficiency, you should invest time and effort and ace one of the following tests:

 Required application documents

 There is a list of minimum requirements that all students have to meet in order to get into a Master’s programme.
 This list includes:

 - a Bachelor's diploma